Gibanica: In culture

-Gibanica is one of the most popular and recognizable pastry dishes from the Balkans, whether served on festive occasions, or as a comforting family snack.
+Gibanica is one of the most recognizable pastry dishes from the Balkans, whether served on festive occasions or as a comforting family snack.
 In Serbia, the dish is eaten as breakfast, dinner, appetizer and snack, and is often consumed at traditional events such as Christmas, Easter and Slava.
-The largest Gibanica ever made was in the town of Mionica in 2007.
+The largest gibanica ever made was in the town of Mionica in 2007.
 It weighed over 1,000 kg, and was applied for inclusion in the Guinness Book of Records.
 Around 330 kg of phyllo dough, 330 kg of cheese, 3,300 eggs, 30 L of oil, 110 L of mineral water, 50 kg of lard and 500 packets of baking powder went into its creation.
 In Slovenia, Croatia and Serbia there are festivals dedicated to gibanica.
-One of them, called the Gibanica festival or Days of Banitsa, is held each year in Bela Palanka.
+One of them, called the Gibanica Festival or Days of Banitsa, is held each year in Bela Palanka.
 It first took place in 2005.
 The Slovenian festival of Prekmurska gibanica and ham is held in the Slovenian region of Prekmurje, and the Croatian festival of gibanica is held in Igrišće in Hrvatsko Zagorje.